Dreamy-Cat-X/fantasy-defense-decompiled/README.md

 PROGRESS:
 All pages except StagePage done
-StagePage - 440 errors
+StagePage - 327 errors

 All achievements done

 Other TODO:
-- Fix Draw on EffectUnit class
-- Fix Special skills on Hero Unit
-- Restructure type to merely identifying the class used instead of being [(class * 3) + lv]
 - Static variables for resource array locations for more mod-ability
 - Removing ID-Style resource gathering for a decompiled one
+- Get rid of the androidx folder entirely
 - PC Port
-- Get rid of the androidx folder entirely